lit/rfcs/rfcs/NNNN-decorator-roadmap.md

 ##### Changes

-- Add new module with standard decorators
-  - Place them in a new module: `'lit/std-decorators.js'`
-- Re-export legacy decorators from `'lit/legacy-decorators.js'`
+- Make Lit decorators "hybrid", working in either experimental or standard environments.
 - Non-core packages with decorators (@lit/labs) must follow a similar plan
 - Update `static elementProperties` to read from `[Symbol.metadata]`
   - Standard decorators cannot call into the `static createProperty()` API, so they must place property options into `[Symbol.metadata]`.
 We should use that as the source-of-truth going forward.

 #### II.
-Deprecate legacy decorators
+Deprecate experimental decorators

 ##### Requirements

-- Stage II has landed.
+- Stage I has landed.
 - Preferred: At least one browser has shipped decorators
-- Deprecate legacy experimental decorators, `static createProperty()`, `static getPropertyDescriptor()`, etc. but _not_ `static properties`.
-  - Since there are no native implementations of decorators yet, we don't quite yet want to deprecate the main developer-facing API for property declaration.
-- Vend codemods to upgrade decorator usage:

-  - One to migrate to the new standard decorators
-  - One to migrate imports to the explicitly legacy decorators

-- (Optional, for google3) Add new module with a new implementation of _experimental_ decorators that work the same way standard decorators do:
-  - A _third_ set of decorators: `'lit/experimental-decorators.js'`
-  - They require `accessor`, replace the accessors on the prototype, do not call `static createProperty()`, store metadata in `[Symbol.metadata]`.
-  - This is so that users stuck on the experimental decorators setting (ie, google3) have a path forward when we remove the infrastructure that supports them.
-  - It's also useful for larger projects that want to incrementally migrate to the new decorators without multiple tsconfigs with per-file carve outs as they migrate.
-  - This decorator set will also be _use site_ compatible with standard decorators.
-Only the import will need to change to upgrade to standard decorators.
-  - There is no great way to emulate the standard `addInitializer()`, so we keep our `static addInitializer()` un-deprecated.
-  - Add a codemode to migrate to the new experimental decorators

 ##### Changes

 - Deprecate the `noAccessor` property option.
+- Deprecate experimental decorators, `static createProperty()`, `static getPropertyDescriptor()`, etc. but _not_ `static properties`.
+  - Since there are no native implementations of decorators yet, we don't quite yet want to deprecate the main developer-facing API for property declaration.

 #### III.
-Prefer standard decorators (breaking)

-This stage is still usable in non-decorator environments via `static properties`, but we move decorator modules around so that legacy use must use the non-default module names (`'lit/legacy-decorators.js'`).

-##### Requirements

-- Stage II has landed.
-- At least one browser has shipped decorators

-##### Changes

-- Move standard decorators implementation to <code>'lit/decorators.js'</code>
-- Re-export standard decorators from <code>'lit/std-decorators.js'</code>
-- Deprecate <code>static properties</code>
-- Deprecate <code>static addInitializer()</code>
-- Vend codemod to migrate standard decorator imports

-#### IV.
-Remove legacy decorators (breaking)
+Remove experimental decorators (breaking)

 This stage requires decorators for creating properties.
 It is no longer usable in non-decorator-supporting environments without transpilation.

 ##### Requirements

+- Stage II has landed
 - Native decorators are shipping in all major browsers.
-- Stage III has landed

 ##### Changes

 - Remove previously deprecated APIs
-- Deprecate `'lit/std-decorators.js'` module
+- Deprecate `static properties`
 - Re-export `@customElement()`, `@property()` and `@state()` from the main reactive-element, lit-element, and lit modules.
   - This increases the core module size, which is paid for by removing the deprecated APIs.
   - Other decorators are more optional and remain in their own modules.

 #### V. Cleanup (breaking)

-When all developers can use the standard decorators API we can remove the experimental decorators fully.
+When all developers can use the standard decorators API we can remove the experimental decorators fully as well as `static properties`.

 ##### Requirements